What is a data strategy?

 Data management tools

-Several tools exist for data visualization, reporting, dashboards, and data analytics.
+Several tools exist for data integration, visualization, reporting, and dashboards.
 A data strategy helps identify the best tools that meet business needs and support both IT teams and business users.
 You can also verify that the tools meet all data governance policies, ensuring compliance with regulations.

 Successful data strategies typically include plans for both data and analytics management within an organization.
-Data analysis requires existing datasets as input for ML and AI software.
+Data analysis requires existing datasets as input for ML and AI models.
 An enterprise data strategy aims to minimize bias by outlining the best datasets to use for analytics and how to train employees in data operations.
 For example, suppose your organization plans to use AI to sort job applications automatically.
-In that case, you will need to carefully select a diverse dataset of past and present employees to avoid creating unconscious bias in the software.
+In that case, you will need to carefully select a diverse dataset of past and present employees to avoid creating unconscious bias in the ML and AI models.

 Your data strategy should include a review process to assess and improve existing data management systems and the data strategy itself.
 This includes tasks like the following: